Fetal Alcohol Spectrum Disorders

 Call your state’s public early childhood system to request a free evaluation to find out if your child qualifies for intervention services.
 You do not need to wait for a health care provider’s referral or a medical diagnosis to make this call.

-Steps for a free evaluation from the state depends on your child’s age:
+Steps for a free evaluation from the state depend on your child’s age:

 For children younger than 3 years old, contact your local early intervention system.
 To learn more, call (973) 642-8100.